background

 Demographic-Specific Attrition

-• The employee’s reason for leaving their current role is related to more concerning issues, such as racism in the workplace, where a certain group of people feels marginalized due to a lack of inclusion (and thus, these sorts of movements often occur in large numbers rather than on an individual basis, with the potential for long-lasting reputational damage).
+• The employee’s reason for leaving their current role is related to more concerning issues, such as racism in the workplace, where a particular group of people feels marginalized due to a lack of inclusion (and thus, these sorts of movements often occur in large numbers rather than on an individual basis, with the potential for long-lasting reputational damage).

-Another type of attrition is referred to as “normal attrition”, which is employee churn related to retirement, wherein the employee has reached a certain age where employment is no longer an option (e.g. due to physical constraints) or a “natural” decision after reaching a certain age — which would be categorized as voluntary attrition.
+Another type of attrition is referred to as “normal attrition,” which is employee churn related to retirement, wherein the employee has reached a certain age where employment is no longer an option (e.g. due to physical constraints) or a “natural” decision after reaching a certain age, which would be categorized as voluntary attrition.

-Attrition Rate Calculator | Excel Template
+Attrition Rate Calculator — Excel Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.